kispi/file-encrypter/README.md

 github.com/fatih/color

 Purpose:
 If you don't want anyone else can access to your file, you may want to encrypt all the files to not have extension so that they look like not-runnable file.
 But you definetely don't wanna do that for each and every one of those files by yourself.
 Then you found the right place.
-But if somehow they open the file, it'll be opened.
+But if you don't use this program with -f option, files can be opened.
+Using -f option will also encrypt the content of file.

 ***